whole-systems-enterprises/hackathon-music-ai/README.md

 prototype_code - Used for prototyping the code that evenually made its way into the "django_project" directory.

 deep-dj-ios - The mobile dashboard for our analytics platform.

+aws-lamba - The server-less platform that our applications use.